Giving Compass’ Take:

 • Pew Research Center is publishing reports that analyze misinformation in the United States and how Americans view the spread of fake news and its impact on democracy.

 • What can funders do to help restore Americans’ trust in democratic institutions?
+Where can you begin?

 A little over a year ago, Pew Research Center decided to intensify its research focus on the theme of trust, facts and democracy.
 The decision reflected a changing world: In the U.S. and abroad, anxiety over misinformation has increased alongside political polarization and growing fragmentation of the media.